planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 blow, they inflict the Incapacitated status instead of damage.
 Regular weapons inflict half damage for this, only Stun weapons use full.
-- **Vehicle Attacks** like ramming work much like regular Attacks but use current Speed instead of Poise.
+- **Vehicle Attacks** like ramming work much like regular Attacks but use current Speed instead of NATURE.
 See Vehicles  for details.

-Make multiple attacks by dividing the <span class="smallcaps">Nature</span> pool between them as evenly as possible.
+Make multiple attacks by dividing the
+NATURE pool between them as evenly as possible.
-For example, an attacker with 5 <span class="smallcaps">Poise</span> and 3 <span class="smallcaps">Frame</span> could make two ***Split Attacks*** at 6D (3+3) and 5D (2+3), or other combinations.
-If a foe Blocks, this interrupts the next split Attack until resolved.<span id="_Ref63821460" class="anchor"></span> Modifiers are part of the Attack bonus and do not split.
+For example, an attacker with 5 POISE and
+3 FRAME could make two ***Split
+Attacks*** at 6D (3+3) and 5D (2+3), or other combinations.
+If a foe
+Blocks, this interrupts the next split Attack until resolved. id="_Ref63821460" class="anchor"> Modifiers are part of the DAM and do not split.

 ### Block

 A Block pits your own strike against your foe’s.
-Just like the Attack it defends against, start with your <span class="smallcaps">Poise</span>, add your weapon’s Attack bonus, subtract the attacker’s <span class="smallcaps">Frame</span>, and then Check what remains versus their
+Just like the Attack it defends against, start with your POISE, add your weapon’s DAM, subtract the attacker’s
+FRAME, and then Check what remains versus their
-<span class="smallcaps">Poise</span>.
-Edge reduces damage from the
+POISE.
+Edge reduces damage from the incoming blow.
-incoming blow.
 If this would negate more than the original damage, it
 ***Counters*** and the original attacker suffers the excess damage!